idekerlab/cellmaps_pipeline/docs/index.rst

-the `Human Protein Atlas <https://www.proteinatlas.org>`__ along with `Affinity Purification Mass Spectrometry <https://www.thermofisher.com/us/en/home/industrial/mass-spectrometry/proteomics-protein-mass-spectrometry/proteomics-protein-mass-spectrometry-workflows/protein-structure-analysis-mass-spectrometry/affinity-mass-spectrometry.html>`__ data from one or more sources, converts them into embeddings that are then coembedded and converted into a Protein to Protein Interaction network from which a hierarchical model is derived.
+the `Human Protein Atlas <https://www.proteinatlas.org>`__ along with `Affinity Purification Mass Spectrometry <https://www.thermofisher.com/us/en/home/industrial/mass-spectrometry/proteomics-protein-mass-spectrometry/proteomics-protein-mass-spectrometry-workflows/protein-structure-analysis-mass-spectrometry/affinity-mass-spectrometry.html>`__ data from one or more sources, converts them into embeddings that are then coembedded and converted into an integrated interaction network from which a hierarchical model is derived.

 The pipeline invokes six tools that each create an output directory where results are